Coherent and incoherent contents of correlations: Product States

-In this paper I want to analyze the space of unitary orbits for composite systems with three different cases in mind.
-First, I want look at the unitary orbits of a composite system that contain product states, followed by classically correlated states, and finally entanglement within unitary orbits.
-Before I proceed, I should remark that generally in quantum information theory one is interested in local operations.
-The unitary orbits of composite system that I consider here are due to the actions of global unitary transformations.
+In this paper we want to analyse the space of unitary orbits for composite systems with three different cases in mind.
+First, we want look at the unitary orbits of a composite system that contain product states, followed by classically correlated states, and finally entanglement within unitary orbits.
+Before we proceed, we should remark that generally in quantum information theory one is interested in local operations\cite{Book.Nielsen.Chuang}.
+The unitary orbits of composite system that we consider here are due to the actions of global unitary transformations.
+Let us begin with examining how the product state lie in a unitary orbit.

-\emph{Theorem.} The subspace of unitary orbits containing product states a $\sum_i d_i-n$ dimensional surface in a $\prod_i d_i-1$ dimensional manifold, where $d_i$ is the dimensions of $i$th subsystem.
+{\bf Theorem.} The subspace of unitary orbits containing product states of $n$ parties is a $\sum_i d_i-n$ dimensional surface in a $\prod_i d_i-1$ dimensional manifold, where $d_i$ is the dimensions of $i$th subsystem.